For undemanding competitive games where you can easily reach around 144FPS, a 144Hz monitor is the way to go.

 If you care more about better graphics and visuals, and you mainly play new games, getting a 60Hz monitor with a better panel or a higher resolution may be a better route for you.

-While it’s true that a 144Hz refresh rate offers a more responsive and smooth fast-paced gaming experience, that doesn’t necessarily mean it’s the best option for you – as there are alternatives.
+While it’s true that a 144Hz refresh rate offers a more responsive and fluid fast-paced gaming experience, that doesn’t necessarily mean it’s the best option for you – as there are alternatives.

-In order to benefit from 144Hz, your FPS (Frames Per Second) rate in video games must also be around that number which is mainly possible only in undemanding and competitive games such as CS: GO, Overwatch, Fortnite, etc.
+In order to benefit from 144Hz, your FPS (Frames Per Second) in video games must also be around that number to see any benefits.
+Depending on your PC and resolution, this may only be possible in undemanding and competitive games, such as CS: GO, Overwatch, Fortnite, etc.

-If you play a little bit of both, we suggest getting a 144Hz monitor as it will make competitive games a lot smoother whereas the more demanding games will run just as well at ~60FPS on a 144Hz monitor as they would on a 60Hz monitor.
+If you play a little bit of both, we suggest getting a 144Hz monitor as it will make competitive games a lot smoother, while the more challenging games will run just as well at ~60FPS on a 144Hz monitor as they would on a 60Hz monitor.

-Naturally, whenever you surpass 60FPS on a 144Hz monitor, you will feel a smoother performance than you would on a 60Hz display, though for it to become noticeably better, you’ll need to hit at least 75FPS.
+Naturally, whenever you surpass 60FPS on a 144Hz monitor, you will feel smoother performance than you would on a 60Hz display, though for it to become noticeably better, you’ll need to hit at least ~80FPS.

-So, in the end, it all comes down to what type of video games you play and at what frame rate can your PC system drive those games.
+So, in the end, it all comes down to what type of video games you play and at what frame rate and resolution can your PC system drive those games.